 Of the 90 credits required for the J.D. degree, law students are

-allowed to apply up to six credits of course work completed at other
+allowed to apply up to six credits of graduate level or foreign language course work completed at other

 schools at the University.
 (Law School Rule 3.08).
 Before any non-law